Azeez1314/Azeez1314/README.md

   </a>
 </p>

 Hello!
-I'm Azeez, a full-stack software engineer specializing in building dynamic websites and web applications.
-If you know anyone in need of a digital solution, I'm here to help.
+I'm Azeez, a full-stack JavaScript developer specialising in React, Next.js, Node.js and MongoDB, building scalable ecommerce systems and impact-driven digital products.
+Through freelance work and independent projects, I have delivered measurable business and social impact while contributing to the wider tech ecosystem.

-See [my website](https://azeezroheem.netlify.app) for more information!
+See [my website](https://azeezroheem.dev) for more information!

 <h1 align="center">Projects</h1>